DanielJohnHarty/AWS_Relational_DB_With_Python37_Access/readme.md

 ## Creating the RDS database
 1. Navigate via the services button to **RDS**.
 This interface may look a bit different than what you've seen so far but it's fairly simple to navigate. **Click the big orange 'Create Database" button.**
 2. You'll be presented 2 options at the top of the page, 'easy create' and 'standard create'. *You may ask yourself why not make it easier?
 Well because most of the things it tries to simplify, you have already taken care of in previous steps of this tutorial.
 You've done everything exactly as you want it and you know exactly what kind of infrastructure you have.
-That said 'easy create may not be a bad option, but you wont learn anything.* That said, **go ahead and select standard create MySQL.**
+That said 'easy create' may not be a bad option for you in the future, just be careful about what kind of decisions are taken on your behalf.
+That said, **go ahead and select standard create MySQL.**
 ![User_Tag](https://github.com/DanielJohnHarty/AWS_Relational_DB_With_Python37_Access/blob/master/Images/3.png)
 3. Scroll down the page.
-Select **free tier** and give your database the name **TestSQLDB**, and create a **user and password combo**.
+Select **free tier** and give your database instance the name **TestSQLDB**.
+There is an important difference to understand between what a database instance is, and what a database is.
+Your database instance TestSQLDB can contain multiple databases, eachh unique and individual.
+This database instance is not an actual database but the host instance where you can create and manage the databases in your instance.
+Who will have access to all databases and the database instance itself?
+Usually an admin, which you should **assign a name aand password here** too.
 ![User_Tag](https://github.com/DanielJohnHarty/AWS_Relational_DB_With_Python37_Access/blob/master/Images/4.png)

 4. Make sure that the database is publicly available so we can later access it from another device: